Afibrinogenemia; Hypofibrinogenemia; Dysfibrinogenemia; Factor I deficiency

 - Bleeding from the umbilical cord just after birth

 - Nosebleeds that do not stop easily

-People with a reduced level of fibrinogen bleed less often and the bleeding is not as severe.
+People with a reduced level of fibrinogen bleed less often and the bleeding is not as severe when compared to people with no fibrinogen at all.
 Those with a problem with the function of fibrinogen often don't have symptoms.

 Exams and Tests

 The following treatments can be used for bleeding episodes or to prepare for surgery:

 - Cryoprecipitate (a blood product containing concentrated fibrinogen and other clotting factors)